LonelyHOwOl/LHACK/README.md

 # LHACK
 Web-Interface for working with HackRF One.
-Spectrum_Analyzer, Jamming WI-FI by fast switching bands, Jamming Working in range between 10 MHz and 6 GHz.
+Spectrum_Analyzer, Jamming WI-FI by fast switching bands, Also Jamming is Working in range between 10 MHz and 6 GHz.
 I Get up this Project on Raspberry Pi 5, using librarys: SoapySDR, Django.